Dido (singer): 1998–2002: No Angel and breakthrough

 In 1998, the music producer for the film Sliding Doors selected her track "Thank You" for the soundtrack.
 Cheeky Records, to which Dido was signed, was sold to BMG records in 1999.
 This delayed the release of the album No Angel in the United Kingdom, but also allowed her to concentrate on promoting No Angel in the United States, including a slot on Sarah McLachlan's Lilith Fair tour.
 Through touring, both before and after the album was available, Dido's music began to receive more exposure.
 The first official single chosen by Dido and her label, "Here with Me", initially struggled to make an impact on radio, but while the label were considering switching to an alternative track, the song made a breakthrough as a result of its use in television programme Roswell.
 The song was used as the theme music of the show, but it was actually when it was played in its entirety during the season finale that it really made an impact with audiences.

 Manager Peter Leak told HitQuarters that sales jumped from 2,000 to 9,000 units during the week of the show's transmission.
-Arguably it was this, as well as the airplay on MTV throughout Europe of the single's video, which brought her mass attention.
+It was this as well as the airplay on MTV throughout Europe of the single's video, which brought her mass attention.
 Subsequently, the song was used in the British romantic comedy Love Actually.
 No Angel was released in 1999, and Dido toured extensively to promote the record.

 American rapper Eminem helped introduce Dido to a US audience in 2000 when he received permission from Dido herself to sample the first verse of "Thank You" in his hit single "Stan".
 Dido also appeared in the music video as Stan's pregnant girlfriend.
 She did not want to do the video at first, as she was uncomfortable with the scene in the video where she had to be tied up and have her mouth covered with duct tape, but later agreed to it and got along well with Eminem and the crew on set.
 In North America, the video usually aired with the trunk scene censored.
 Interest soared in her debut album, leading it to hit charts in Europe on import sales alone, charting in the top five on the UK Albums Chart before its official UK re-release.

 No Angel went on to become the top-selling album of 2001 worldwide, debuting at, and returning to, number one in the official UK Albums Chart many times throughout the year.
-It spawned two top ten hit singles, "Here with Me" and "Thank You", a further top twenty hit, "Hunter" and a fourth and final single release "All You Want" which reached the top 25.
+It spawned two top ten hit singles, "Here with Me" and "Thank You", a further top twenty hit, "Hunter" and a fourth and final single release "All You Want", which reached the top 25.
 It was certified platinum in over thirty-five countries, and is estimated to have sold over 21 million copies worldwide.
 In America, "Don't Think of Me" was released as the second single, peaking at number 35 on the US Billboard Adult Top 40 in May 2000.